Campbell-Muscle-Lab/FiberSim/docs/pages/code_validation/code_validation.md

 ## Force-balance Test

-As explained [here](../FiberCpp/calculations/calculations.html), FiberCpp solves a matrix equation of form $K x = F$, where $x$ is a vector containing the node positions, $K$ is the tridiagonal stiffness matrix, and $F$ is a vector containing the cross-bridges, titin, and myosin-binding protein C forces.
+As explained [here](../FiberCpp/calculations/calculations.html), FiberCpp solves a matrix equation of form $$K x = F$$, where $$x$$ is a vector containing the node positions, $$K$$ is the tridiagonal stiffness matrix, and $$F$$ is a vector containing the cross-bridges, titin, and myosin-binding protein C forces.
 The force-balance test is a Python code written to evaluate the accuracy of the algorithm calculations.

 ## Kinetics Test